-At the May 9, 2015, commencement, Warner Pacific honored the following people with awards of academic and personal excellence.
+At the May 14, 2016, commencement, Warner Pacific honored the following people with awards of academic and personal excellence.
 Watch commencement addresses and awards presentations on the College’s YouTube Channel.

 Albert F. Gray, the first president of Warner Pacific College, demonstrated the living example of a godly life, a disciplined mind, and a warm and loving heart.
 In 1940, he declared that the College seeks to impart to its students, knowledge of the great facts of religion and build into their personality those noble characteristics of love, faith, loyalty, devotion—in short, the graces of the spirit—that they may be well qualified to serve Christ and His church.”
 In order to uphold and honor these timeless principles, the College presents the A.F.
 Gray Award each year to a student who clearly exemplifies those high ideals.

 Alejandra Garcia serves as a role model to the Warner Pacific community in both her words and actions.
 She has shown great discipline in her studies, always coming to class on-time, prepared, free from distractions, and ready to fully engage the learning process.
 This enables her to excel in her academic pursuits and empowers her to embrace challenging growth opportunities, including spending her summers as an intern in Legacy Health Operating Rooms since 2012.
 However, it would be short-sighted to label Alejandra as only a bright and gifted student, as she is so much more.